den-materials/mvc-intro/readme.md

 /nerds?name=Zeb&title=Professor%20of%20Fibonaccization
 ```

-### 2.b The cargo is placed in plane's cargo hold.
+### 2.b The cargo is placed in the plane's cargo hold.

 If the `method` is `POST`, the web browser turns the parameters into a key-value store (like a JS object).
 In this case, something like:
 ```